Piece by Piece (soundtrack): Development

 Williams wrote five original songs for the project.
 Two songs, which he solely wrote, composed and produced, were made for specific scenes, the second one outlined the story which he described it as "like my thesis — [which is] that God is the greatest".
 The remaining three tracks were co-written with his longtime collaborative partner Chad Hugo who also produced the soundtrack.
 Neville noted that Williams had written "early tracks and other bits of score" during the production.

 The film also incorporated other songs of Williams which were commercially released, in most of other tracks where Williams was the featuring artist such as Daft Punk's "Get Lucky" with Nile Rodgers (which was soundtracked in the first trailer), Snoop Dogg's "Drop It Like It's Hot" and "Beautiful" with Uncle Charlie Wilson, and other tracks where he was the sole artist, such as "Frontin'" featuring Jay-Z and "Happy" which featured in Despicable Me 2 (2013) and his second studio album Girl (2014).
 Other featured artists include N.E.R.D., Justin Timberlake, Jay-Z, Kendrick Lamar, Wreckx-n-Effect amongst others.

-Michael Andrews composed the incidental underscore that complimented the songs featured in the film.
+Michael Andrews composed the incidental underscore that complemented the songs featured in the film.